US STOCKS-Wall St little changed, held back by Wal-Mart

 A stream of weak economic data through last week suggested that Fed would wait to see more strength in the economy before raising rates.

-Global stock markets jumped and the dollar rose on signals the European Central Bank may accelerate its 1 trillion euro ($1.11 trillion) bond-buying program over the next two months.
+Global stock markets jumped and the dollar rose on signals the European Central Bank may accelerate its 1 trillion euro bond-buying program over the next two months.

-“I definitely think the markets are overvalued at this time but it’s the only place where capital is going,” said Drew Horter, founder of Horter Investment Management in Cincinnati.
+“I definitely think the markets are overvalued at this time but it’s the only place where the capital is going,” said Drew Horter, founder of Horter Investment Management in Cincinnati, Ohio.

 “You have to be very careful in this market and there could be some pullback.”

-The S&P 500 is trading at 17.1 times forward earnings, compared with its 10-year median of 14.7, according to Thomson Reuters StarMine.

-Seven of the 10 major S&P 500 sectors were down in early afternoon trading, with the energy index weighing the most with a 1.2 percent fall.
-Schlumberger was down 2.9 percent, making it the biggest drag on the index.
+Six of the 10 major S&P 500 sectors were down, with the energy index weighing the most with a 1.23 percent fall.
+Schlumberger fell 2.76 percent, making it the biggest drag on the index.

 Oil prices fell on Tuesday as the dollar strengthened and on evidence of ample supplies of Middle Eastern oil despite wars in northern Iraq, Syria and Yemen.

-Wal-Mart’s shares were down 3.98 percent at $76.74 and were the biggest drag on the Dow and the S&P 500 after the company reported lower-than-expected U.S. same-store sales growth.
+Wal-Mart’s shares fell 4.09 percent to $76.65 and were the biggest drag on the Dow and the S&P 500 after the company reported lower-than-expected U.S. same-store sales growth.

-TJX Cos was up 4 percent at $69.96 after it reported a 6 percent rise in quarterly sales.
+TJX Cos rose 4 percent to $69.96 after it reported a 6 percent rise in quarterly sales.

 Urban Outfitters was down 16.7 percent at $33.91 after it reported quarterly sales that fell short of market estimates.